Understanding the Rights and Responsibilities of Homeowners in HOAs

 What Is the Statute of Limitations on HOA Dues in Texas?

-In Irving, Texas, knowing the statute of limitations on HOA dues can help both homeowners and boards understand their rights and legal options.
-According to Texas law, the HOA generally has four years from the date an assessment becomes due to initiate a lawsuit or collection action.
+Knowing the statute of limitations on HOA dues in Irving, Texas, can help homeowners and boards understand their rights and legal options.
+According to Texas law, the HOA generally has four years from when an assessment is due to initiate a lawsuit or collection action.

 This four-year limit applies to delinquent dues, interest, and associated penalties.
 After that window closes, the HOA may no longer have the legal standing to collect the debt, although the balance might still appear on internal records or as part of property disclosures.

-It’s important for HOA boards to act within this timeframe and send notices and warnings early to stay compliant with the law.
-Likewise, homeowners should be aware that old debts don’t necessarily disappear—and a lien may still be placed within that period.
+HOA boards must act within this timeframe and send notices and warnings early to comply with the law.
+Likewise, homeowners should know that old debts don’t necessarily disappear, and a lien may still be placed within that period.

-Understanding this deadline helps both parties avoid unnecessary legal disputes and resolve past-due accounts more effectively.
+Understanding this deadline helps both parties avoid legal disputes and resolve past-due accounts more effectively.

 How Much Are HOA Fines in Texas?